 The dialog then moves on to the 'test' database that is automatically installed with mariadb-server:

 ...
 Success!
 By default, MariaDB comes with a database named 'test' that anyone can access.
 This is also intended only for testing, and should be removed before moving into a production environment.
 Remove test database and access to it?
 [Y/n]

 Again, the answer here is the default, so just hit 'Enter' to remove it.

-Finally, the dialog ask you if you want to reload the privileges:
+Finally, the dialog asks you if you want to reload the privileges:

 - Dropping test database... ...
 Success! - Removing privileges on test database... ...
 Success!
 Reloading the privilege tables will ensure that all changes made so far will take effect immediately.
 Reload privilege tables now?
 [Y/n]

-Again, simply hit 'Enter' to do this.
-If all goes well, you should receive this message:
+Again, hit 'Enter' to do this.
+If all goes well, you will receive this message:

 ...
 Success!
 Cleaning up...
 All done!
 If you've completed all of the above steps, your MariaDB installation should now be secure.
 Thanks for using MariaDB!